cncf/devstats.archive/USAGE.md

 - Set `GHA2DB_OLDFMT` for `gha2db` tool to make it use old pre 2015 GHA JSONs format (instead of new one used by GitHub Archives from 2015-01-01).
 - Set `GHA2DB_EXACT` for `gha2db` tool to make it process only repositories listed as "orgs" parameter, by their full names, like for example 3 repos: "GoogleCloudPlatform/kubernetes,kubernetes,kubernetes/kubernetes"
 - Set `GHA2DB_SKIPLOG` for any tool to skip logging output to `gha_logs` table.
+- Set `GHA2DB_LOCAL` for gha2db_sync tool to make it prefix call to othe rtools with "./" (so it will use othe rtools binaries from current working directory instead of `/usr/bin/`).
+Local mode uses "./metrics/" to search for metrics files.
+Otherwise "/etc/gha2db/metrics/" is used.

 All environment context details are defined in [context.go](https://github.com/cncf/gha2db/blob/master/context.go), please see that file for details (Yu can also see how it works in [context_test.go](https://github.com/cncf/gha2db/blob/master/context_test.go)).